vanish87/Vox/README.md

 ## Running
 The Vox executable needs to be run from the root directory so that it has access at the top level to the ```\media``` folder that contains all the game content files.
 If you want to run the game's executable from within the Visual Studio projects then you will need to set the working directy in the Debugging options to ```'..\..\'``` since the visual studio projects files reside in sub-directories above the root.

-Alternatively you can run the pre-built executable ```VoxGame.exe``` that is containted within this github repo. *Please note however that there is no guarantee that this exe will contain the latest code from the repo.*
+Alternatively you can run the pre-built executable ```VoxGame.exe``` that is containted within this github repo.
+For running the prebuilt executable on Linux you can simply run ```./VoxGame``` from within the root ```/Vox``` directory. *Please note however that there is no guarantee that this exe will contain the latest code from the repo.*

 ## How To Contribute
 Contributions are always welcome, either reporting issues/bugs or forking the repository and then issuing pull requests when you have completed some additional coding that you feel will be beneficial to the main project.
 If you are interested in contributing in a more dedicated capacity, then please contact me.